Updated: May 22, 2023

 Marijuana can also relax users, while cocaine can help some people become an active presence where they would otherwise have faded into the background.
 Again, both of these substances can act in the opposite way, particularly when abused.

-Using drink or drugs can help some people, especially those on the margins of society, to feel a sense of belonging.
+Using alcohol or drugs can help some people, especially those on the margins of society, to feel a sense of belonging.

 Peer pressure is the main driving force behind young people using drugs or alcohol.
 Despite the significance of peer pressure as a factor for addiction, this does nothing to diminish the importance of forming healthy relationships with others.